-Line 57a - Write the amount of any overpayment from your previous year's tax return that you requested to be applied to this year's tax return.
+Line 59a - Write the amount of any overpayment from your previous year's tax return that you requested to be applied to this year's tax return.
+Take into account any correspondence we may have sent you that changed the amount of your credit carryforward from the previous year.

-Line 57b - Write the amount of Illinois replacement tax paid with Form IL-505-B.
+Line 59b - Write the amount of Illinois replacement tax paid with Form IL-505-B.

-Line 57c - Write the amount of Illinois pass-through entity payments made on your behalf by partnerships, S corporations, or trusts, as reported to you on Schedule K-1-P or K-1-T. If you have more than one Schedule K-1-P or K-1-T, add the amounts of all the schedules and write the total on Line 57c.
+Line 59c - Write the amount you wish to claim of Illinois pass-through entity payments made on your behalf by partnerships, S corporations, or trusts, as reported to you on Schedule K-1-P or K-1-T. If you have more than one Schedule K-1-P or K-1-T, add the amounts you wish to claim from all the schedules and write the total on Line 59c.
 Attach copies of the Schedules K-1-P and K-1-T you received from the pass-through entities to your Form IL-1120-ST.

-Line 57d - Write the amount of any gambling withholding shown on Form W-2G.
+Line 59d - Write the amount of any gambling withholding shown on Form W-2G.
 Attach Form W-2G.

-Lines 58 through 61 - Follow the instructions on the form.
+Lines 60 through 63 - Follow the instructions on the form.
 Your refund will not be issued if you do not file a processable return.

-Note Your refund or credit carryforward may be reduced by us to satisfy any unpaid tax, penalty, and interest due for this year or any preceding year.
+Note → Your refund or credit carryforward may be reduced by us to satisfy any unpaid tax, penalty, and interest due for this year or any preceding year.
 If we reduce your credit carryforward, it may result in a late-payment penalty in the succeeding year.